mtulepkaliev/StockBot/README.md

 # StockBot
-Discord bot to provide stock information
+Discord bot to provide stock information<br />
+Written in python with SQLite

 ## Commands
 ### price